 And finally, CIBS has established a wide variety of student exchange and study abroad programs with universities worldwide that allow Texas A&M students and faculty to develop and share their knowledge and experiences with people from other universities, cultures and nations.

 *Administered by the U.S. Department of Education under Title VI, Part B of the Higher Education Act of 1965, the CIBER program links the manpower and information needs of U.S. business with the international education, language training and research capacities of universities across the U.S. Seventeen universities are currently designated as centers that serve as regional and national resources to business, students and academics.
-Together, the CIBERs form a powerful network focused on improving American competitiveness and providing comprehensive service and programs that help U.S. business succeed in global markets.
+Together, the CIBERs form a powerful network focused on improving American competitiveness and providing comprehensive services and programs that help U.S. business succeed in global markets.